 After practicing meditation for a while, you might feel like you’ve hit the proverbial wall.
-This happened to me after I started meditating for approximately six months.
+This happened after I started meditating for approximately six months.
 In the beginning, I was so happy to have found a way to deal with my stress that my enthusiasm carried me for a while.

 Maybe it’s been shorter or longer for you, but hitting the wall can be deflating regardless of how long you’ve been practicing.